godotengine/godot-docs/classes/class_physics2dshapequeryparameters.rst

 Description
 -----------

-This class contains the shape and other parameters for intersection/collision queries.
+This class contains the shape and other parameters for 2D intersection/collision queries.
+See also :ref:`Physics2DShapeQueryResult<class_Physics2DShapeQueryResult>`.

 Property Descriptions
 ---------------------